graceg10/LCBHS_Dunbar_digitalproject/pages/about.md

 {% include feature/image.html objectid= "fgcu_bhs_0082" width="75" %}

+## Dunbar's Lasting Legacy
+A short news report capturing the lasting legacy of Dunbar High School provided by the local station, WGCU News provides a narrative towards the evolution of the High School, the purpose to provide a safe space for the Black community of Southwest Florida, and to bring attention to the community's local history. https://www.youtube.com/watch?v=gE1aT27HZKg

 ## About the Collection:
 In 1994 Janice Cass, an African American educator and attorney, founded the Lee County Black History Society.
 Located in Fort Myers, Florida, the LCBHS consist of news articles, photographs and documents that highlight a variety of high school memorabilia and other special events, achievements and celebrations.
 The Lee County Black History Society has been in partnership with Florida Gulf Coast University Archives and Special Collections, whose team has been working hard at perserving the materials and teaching everyone about the Black History of Lee County.
 The collection also includes oral histories from African Americans who recounted their lived experiences in Lee County, marking not just on African American identity, but also bringing attention on the daily lives of African Americans in the community.